 Once connected, you can:

-• Big Screen Entertainment: Watch movies and shows with a more immersive experience.
+- Big Screen Entertainment: There is nothing that beats movies and shows on a much more captivating platform.

-• Gaming on the Big Screen: Enjoy gaming with better graphics and sound.
+- Gaming on the Big Screen: Play video games with enhanced graphics and sound.

 FAQs